domharrington/database-updates/README.md

 }
 ```

+When an update script is run once, it will never be run again on the same machine.
+The files that have been applied are stored in the (configurable) `databaseUpdates` collection.

 ## Naming
 The naming of update scripts is significant for the order in which they are run.
 The first part of the filename must be a valid semver version e.g. `0.0.1-adding-first-admin-user.js`.
 The second part (after the '-') is a description of the update.